Eating local in Singapore

 Guo Fu Hotpot and Steamboat:You know this is going to be good the minute you step in as there's hardly any conversation amongst the diners; everyone's focused on the task at hand.
 Cooking up bowls of fresh ingredients (all sorts of green veggies, slices of pork, brisket, mushrooms, and dried chinese herbs) in your own hot pots, flavoured to your liking, vegetarian, millet, chicken, sweet potato soup and so forth.... the experience is entirely fun, delicious and filling.

-Lastly, a highlight of our food explorations in Singapore: a thoroughly fun cooking class with the widely experienced Ruqxana Vasanwala who has been conducting her cooking classes out of an airy back garden kitchen for more than twenty years.
-Well versed in the cuisines of the region, we had a fun time with this hands on class, as she guided us through some great dishes, supplementing it all with history and background, and useful cooking tips.
+Lastly, a highlight of our food explorations in Singapore: a thoroughly fun cooking class with the widely experienced Ruqxana Vasanwala who has been conducting cooking classes out of an airy back garden kitchen of her home for more than twenty years.
+Well versed in the cuisines of the region, we had a fun time with this hands on class, as she guided us through some great dishes, supplementing it all with history and context, and useful cooking tips.
 We sat down to our Peranakan lunch on her verandah amongst the frangipani trees as it gently dripped with rain.
 I'd happily return to Cookery Magic for more local culinary knowledge.

 A few tips for eating at hawker stalls: